Entering Québec

 Income tax liability

 You will be subject to Québec income tax on your worldwide income from all sources for your period of residence in Canada.
-You must file your Québec income tax return by the applicable filing deadline.
+You must file your Québec income tax return by the filing deadline.

 You will be subject to Québec income tax in the same way as a person who was not resident in Canada at any point in the year for your period of non-residence in Canada.